zroe1/MIT-6.S191/README.md

 # MIT 6.S191 (Introduction to Deep Learning)

 This respository contains my lab work and my final project for the MIT Introduction to Deep Learning course (MIT 6.S191).
+I took this class summer 2023 to self study AI and neural networks.
+My labwork solutions are in the labs folder.
+Offical solutions can be found in the MIT repository for this class linked below.
+My final paper is saved as (add) and visual notes I created for this course can be found in the resources folder.

+MIT repository for the class: https://github.com/aamini/introtodeeplearning/tree/master

 ## License Information